There are a lot of great functional trainers on the market, but not all of them are created equal.

 If you don’t need a super beefy 11 gauge setup and want everything you could ever need from your home gym, the Force USA G3 All-In-One is the best value option by far.

-Best Budget Functional Trainer – Body-Solid Powerline PFT100
+Budget Pick – Body-Solid Powerline PFT100

 Train the way you move with the Powerline by Body-Solid PFT100 Functional Trainer.
 Featuring two 160 lb. weight stacks (upgradable to two 210 lb. stacks), the Powerline Functional Trainer offers convenient workouts for users of all fitness levels.